Actress Frances Sternhagen of ‘Cheers’ and ‘Sex and the City’ dies at 93

 “She always encouraged my writing, and enjoyed my singing,” he continued.

 “Fly on, Frannie.
-The curtain goes down on a life so richly, passionately, humbly and generously lived,” he ended his note saying.
+The curtain goes down on a life so richly, passionately, humbly and generously lived,” he ended his note.

 A star on the Broadway stage, Sternhagen made her debut as Miss T. Muse in 1955’s “The Skin of Our Teeth.”